Artin Approximation: Strong Artin Approximation

 The following result has been known for long by the specialists without appearing in the literature and has been communicated to the author by M. Hickel: \begin{theorem}\cite{Ro3} Let $f(y)\in A[y]^r$ be a vector of linear homogeneous polynomials with coefficients in a Noetherian ring $A$.
 Let $I$ be an ideal of $A$.
 Then there exists a constant $c_0\geq 0$ such that:

 \end{theorem}

 This theorem asserts that the Artin function of $f$ is bounded by the function $c\lgm c+c_0$.
 Moreover let us remark that this theorem is valid for any Noetherian ring and any ideal $I$ of $A$.
-This can be compared with the fact that, for linear equations, Theorem \ref{Pop_app} is true for any Noetherian ring $A$ without the Henselian condition (see Remark \ref{flat}).
+This can be compared with the fact that, for linear equations, Theorem \ref{Pop_app} is true for any Noetherian ring $A$ and that the Henselian condition is unnecessary in this situation (see Remark \ref{flat}).